 3. Warm Milk with Dry Ginger (Sunth) and Nutmeg

-Drink a warm glass of milk about 30 mins before you sleep.
+Drink a warm glass of fresh cow milk about 30 mins before you sleep.
 Calcium and Magnesium in milk help in generation of sleep hormone.

 Do keep a gap of at least 1 hour between dinner and milk.
 This means having early dinner.

-A warm glass of milk made by boiling 1/2 tsp of nutmeg powder and 1/2 tsp dry ginger powder makes for a highly effective ayurvedic sleep remedy.
+A warm glass of milk made by boiling 1/2 tsp of nutmeg powder and 1/2 tsp dry ginger powder makes for a highly effective Ayurvedic sleep remedy.
+Here’s how dry ginger and nutmeg are helpful:

 4. Lifestyle Habits you should adopt or drop to sleep better